 ART 500 - Advanced Studio

-Advanced work in printmaking, drawing, photography, ceramics, sculpture, interdisciplinary studio or painting.
-Repeatable to a maximum of 6 hours.
-Prerequisite: Graduate standing or completion of corresponding senior level course.
+Advanced work in printmaking, drawing, photography, ceramics, sculpture, intermedia, or painting.
+Prerequisites: graduate standing or completion of corresponding senior-level course.

 ART 600 - Photography Studio

 Analytical and conceptual evaluation of individual style and content emphasizing technical, creative, and digital competencies on a professional level.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+3-6 hours per semester.
+Repeatable to a maximum of 30 hours.

 ART 620 - Printmaking Studio

 Technical and conceptual development with intaglio, relief, and planographic printing.
 Etching, engraving, wood, paper, and plastic relief printing, serigraphy and lithography.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+3-6 hours per semester.

 ART 630 - Ceramics Studio

-Techniques and material used in stoneware earthenware and porcelain production.
+Techniques and materials used in stoneware, earthenware, and porcelain.
 Emphasis on creative development and technical competence.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+3-6 hours per semester.

 ART 640 - Sculpture Studio

-Technical and conceptual information about wood and stone carving and construction, welding and metal fabrication, foundry practice, emphasizing individual development.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+Technical and conceptual information about wood and stone carving and construction, welding and metals fabrication, non-ferrous foundry practice, and plastics lamination, emphasizing individual development.
+3-6 hours per semester.

 ART 660 - Interdisciplinary Art Studio

-Advanced work in more than one concentration.
+Advanced work in more than one area of concentration.
 May include two- or three-dimensional media; may incorporate installation work, performance, construction, and creative expression with interrelated forms of fine arts and design.
-Repeatable to maximum of 9 hours.
-Prerequisite: Graduate Standing
+3-6 hours per semester.
+Repeatable to a maximum of 30 hours.

 ART 670 - Painting Studio

-Advanced painting in the medium and direction of the student's choice.
+Advanced painting in the medium and direction of the student’s choice.
 Emphasis on creative development and technical competence.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+3-6 hours per semester.

 ART 680 - Special Problems

-Problems in area of student's interest as advised by instructor.
-Repeatable to a maximum of 18 hours.
-Prerequisite: Graduate Standing
+Problems in area of student’s special interest, as advised by instructor.
+3 hours per semester.

 ART 690 - Seminar

-Research and presentation of art topics ranging from history to contemporary concerns of the artist, to interdisciplinary courses consisting of an organized sequence of guest speakers.
-May be repeated under different topics to a maximum accumulated credit of 18 hours.
+Research and presentation of art topics ranging from history to contemporary concerns of the artist, to interdisciplinary courses or courses consisting of an organized sequence of guest speakers.
+May be repeated under various topics for a maximum of 18 hours or 3 hours per semester.

 ART 694 - Visual Communications and Design Studio

-Working with hypothetical environments and data, focuses on design development, problem-solving skills, visualization and invention.
-Concept, exploration emphasized while developing a personal creative vision and understanding of current graphic design practices and technology.
-Repeatable to a maximum of 33 hours.
-Prerequisite: Graduate Standing
+Working within hypothetical environments and data, focuses on design development, problem-solving skills, visualization, and invention.
+Concept exploration emphasized while developing a personal creative vision and understanding of current graphic design practices and technology.
+Repeatable up to a maximum of 30 hours.

 ART 695 - Theory and Criticism

-Research, discussion and presentation on topics in fine arts and design, including contemporary trends, philosophies, literature and history.
-Repeatable to a maximum of 6 semester hours Prerequisite: Graduate Standing
+Research, discussion, and presentations on topics in fine arts and design, including contemporary trends, philosophies, literature, and history.

 ART 696 - Advanced Digital Design

-Advanced work in applied software for web design, animation, rapid prototyping, interactive design and experience design.
-Repeatable to 9 semester hours.
-Prerequisite: Graduate Standing
+Advanced work in applied software for web design, animation, rapid prototyping, interactive design, and experience design.
+Repeatable up to a total of 6 semester hours.

 ART 697 - Design Management

-Development phases of real-world project execution, including: research, problem definition, planning, cost and budget analysis, organization,and presentation of information for business, public institutions, government and the entertainment industry.
-Repeatable to 9 hours.
-Prerequisite: Graduate Standing
+Development phases of real-world project execution, including research, problem definition, planning, cost and budget analysis, organization, and presentation of information for business, public institutions, government, and the entertainment industry.

 ART 699 - Thesis Exhibition

-At the beginning of the second semester, M.F.A. candidates submit a proposal that defines their evolving thesis work.
-During the last semester of their final year, all M.F.A. candidates will be registered for Art 699 and will present thesis exhibitions for review by graduate faculty and other invited guests.
-A written comprehensive exam done in consultation with the student's graduate committee supplements the exhibition.
-Prerequisite: M.A. and candidacy for M.F.A.
+At the beginning of the third semester, graduate students submit a proposal that defines their evolving thesis work.
+During the last semester of their final year, all graduate students present thesis exhibitions for review by the graduate faculty and other invited participants.
+A written thesis may supplement the exhibition at the discretion and interest of the student.
+Repeatable to a maximum of 6 hours.

 CFA 500 - Research Methods in Speech and Theatre Arts